20 Ways to Get Your Kids to Speak Chinese

 First and foremost, talking in Chinese should be part of the regular daily routine.
 Desirable habits in children begin with modeling from parents and/or other primary caregivers (nanny, babysitter, grandparent).

-Yet so many of us, even those who are native Chinese speakers, forget and slip in English.
-Here are actionable solutions:
+Yet many of us, even native Chinese speakers, forget and slip in English.
+Try these actionable solutions:

-• Set an alarm on your phone labeled “speak Chinese”.
+- Set the alarm on your phone labeled “Speak Chinese.”

-• Jot down 1 thing you want to make sure say in Chinese today.
+- Jot down one thing you want to say in Chinese today.

-• Be patient with yourself and make sure to see strategy 21 in this post!
+- Be patient with yourself, and see Strategy 21 in this post!

 2. Talk to yourself in Chinese

-Christabelle Min Chen, a bilingual mom and pharmacist shares: “The success of crossing the road has been cracked.
+Christabelle Min Chen, a bilingual mom and pharmacist, shares: “The success of crossing the road has been cracked.
 I tend to ask: “看左看右. 有没有车?And I respond to myself with 没有车.”
-Now this is the one scenario when they have started replying in Mandarin without prompt.”
+This is the one scenario when they have started replying in Mandarin without prompt.”

 3. Talk through your actions in Chinese, especially repetitive tasks